A.N: Thanks for your reviews and support! It really helped me get back into this thing.

 Aoi was a jumble of emotions, anger, hatred, shock, and the tight grip of fear that still made it hard to think.
-He was the one who'd been in the exam, it was his fault Shino was probably dead and his fault she was here.
-If she were free, she would kill him.
+He'd been in the exam, it was his fault Shino was dead and his fault she was here.

-But she wasn't and right now, she had to get away from this place.
-If there was one Root agent who might possibly sympathize enough - one capable of defying Danzo - even though he'd been the one who brought her here but she had to try - "Help me," she croaked.
+But right now, she had to get away from this place.
+If there was one Root agent who might possibly sympathize enough - one capable of defying Danzo - she had to try - "Help me," she croaked.

-He walked closer, stared her in the eye.
-His cheeks were gaunt, there weren't so much circles under his eyes, but deep grooves, and his skin was pale and papery, his lips cracked.
+He walked closer and stared her in the eye.
+His cheeks were gaunt, with deep, dark grooves under his eyes, and his skin was pale and papery, his lips cracked.
 "But on one condition."
 She nodded, hardly able to believe her luck.
 "Heal me."

 "Kabuto was the only one able to keep my illness at bay, but he's been gone for too long, and I'm dying.
 I need more time.
 You're the only medic he trained personally."

 "Yes.
-I volunteered for the mission because I knew you'd be in the exam.
-I didn't even care if you were related to the leak or not, I was going to bring you anyway."
+I volunteered for the mission because I knew you'd be in the exam."
 He stared, his eyes tracing her left cheek.
-Aoi didn't know what the burn looked like - well, she could form a fairly accurate picture in her head - but Shin's expression didn't give anything away.
+Aoi didn't know what the burn looked like - and Shin's expression didn't give anything away.
+"But I needed leverage."

 Slimy bastard.
-But there was no question, really.
+But there was no other option, really.
 "The Yamanaka-"